CONSUMER GUIDANCE FOR BUSINESS ENERGY SUPPLY

 - Within 10 days of you signing a contract you should receive written copies of the contract with full terms and conditions including renewal terms

-- If your contract is fixed for a period of time (for example 12 months) you can notify your supplier at any time during your contract that you do not wish to roll over the contract at the end but you will need to remember to make a new one before the existing one expires
+- If your contract is fixed for a period of time (for example 12 months) you can notify your supplier at any time during your contract that you do not wish to roll over the contract and you wish to terminate at the end of the contract but you will need to remember to make a new one before the existing one expires

 When your contract ends

-- 60 – 120 days before the end of your contract your supplier must send you a letter outlining the key contract renewal terms, this will include information on the new prices you may pay – including what will happen if you take no action and what will happen if you do not want to renew your contract
+Around 60 days before the end of your contract your supplier must send you a letter outlining the key contract renewal terms, this will include information on the new prices you may pay – including what will happen if you take no action and what will happen if you do not want to renew your contract

 - Once you have received your statement of renewal terms you have 30 days in which to contact your supplier and tell them you would like to negotiate a new contract or change to another energy supplier